heineman/algorithms-nutshell-2ed/README.txt

 Within this repository you will find the following directories:

   README.txt         This file
-  Code               Implementation of algorithms using C/C++ PerformanceTests   Tests to stress-test JavaCode Tests              JUnit tests cases for JavaCode
+  Blogs              Code associated with blog entries posted for book Code               Implementation of algorithms using C/C++ PerformanceTests   Tests to stress-test JavaCode Tests              JUnit tests cases for JavaCode